-If you are applying for a Class B CDL, you will be required to perform one of the three versions of a Vehicle inspection in the vehicle you have brought with you for testing.
-Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.

-All of the tests include an engine start and an in-cab inspection.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
-You will also have to inspect any special features of your vehicle (e.g, school or transit bus).
+- If you are applying for a Class B CDL, you will be required to perform a pre-trip inspection in the vehicle you have brought with you for testing. - All of the tests include an engine start and an in-cab inspection.
+You will also have to inspect any special features of your vehicle (e.g., school or transit bus). - Each pre-trip inspections test is a time-limited test.
+The maximum time allowed to complete the test is thirty minutes. - The following memory aid can be used during the pre-trip inspection.
+No additional notes will be permitted on the memory aid.